Self-Defense Products Buyer's Guide

 Target acquisition for the TASER is easy enough.
 The attached laser sight helps you mark your target, but the crucial piece is that BOTH dart probes have to hit in order for the TASER to work its magic.
 If you get 1 out of 2, the circuit will not complete and you will be helpless unless you follow up with a drive stun.

-In the United States, the TASER is illegal in 4 states and several different.
-Some states, such as Wisconsin and Michigan, require a CCW permit to lawfully purchase and retain.
-Thanks to Caetano vs. Massachusetts , stun gun and TASER bans have been coming under fire.
-New Jersey was the most recent to drop its ban, as per the Supreme Court.
+As of 2022, TASERs are now fully legal.
+A handful of states however, such as Wisconsin and Michigan, require a CCW permit or have additional restrictions to lawfully purchase and retain an electroshock weapon.
+Thanks to Caetano vs. Massachusetts , TASER bans have been overturned in all states.
 See our Stun Gun/TASER Laws & Restrictions page for more information.
 TASERs cannot be transferred out of the country without an export license.
 They are illegal in many different countries.

 The biggest issue with the TASER is cost.
 The cheapest unit will run you $400 and the highest unit will cost $1400.
 The high cost keeps this device out of the hands of the average person.